Primal Carnage: Extinction: Development and release

 The original Primal Carnage was developed by Lukewarm Media and released for Microsoft Windows in 2012.
 As of 2014, the company was working on a complete rebuild of Primal Carnage, replacing its game code for a less-glitchy gameplay experience.
 The rebuild, referred to as Primal Carnage 2.0, was initially planned as a free update.
 Circle 5 Studios took over the Primal Carnage series later in 2014, following disagreements within Lukewarm Media over a planned prequel game known as Primal Carnage: Genesis.
 The new company consisted of a modding community dedicated to the original game.

-Circle 5 announced in October 2014 that the free update would instead be released as a separate game, Primal Carnage: Extinction, which would serve as a sequel and a paid update.
+Circle 5 announced in October 2014 that the free update would instead be released as a separate game, Primal Carnage: Extinction, which would serve as a sequel.
 Owners of the original game could purchase the sequel for a discount.
 In addition to a Windows version, it was also announced that the game would receive a PlayStation 4 port.
 Primal Carnage: Extinction was co-developed by Circle 5 along with Pub Games, based in Australia.
 Like its predecessor, the game was created using Unreal Engine 3.

-The Windows version received a final release on Steam on April 3, 2015, after exiting the Early Access phase.
+The Windows version officially released on Steam April 3, 2015, after exiting the Early Access phase.
 The PlayStation 4 version was developed by Panic Button, and was published through the PlayStation Network.
 It was released in the U.S. on October 20, 2015, followed by a European release on November 24.

+A remastered version titled Primal Carnage: Evolution for the PlayStation 4 was announced on September 28, 2023, aiming to bring the console release up to date with the Steam version of Primal Carnage: Extinction.